 In this guide you will learn:

-How to join the Velocity Frequent Flyer program
+How do I join Velocity Frequent Flyer?

 Signing up to Velocity is free and only takes a couple of minutes—just follow this link.

-How to earn Velocity Points
+How do I earn Velocity Points?

 The two quickest ways to earn Velocity Points are by: